-Building these massive data sets is extremely time consuming and labor-intensive, and simply out of scope for many enterprises and vendors.
+Building these massive datasets is extremely time consuming and labor-intensive, and simply out of scope for many enterprises and vendors.
 It will be time intensive.
 It will be costly.
-But it absolutely will be done, and just as with all technology the price will drop over time and become affordable for all sorts of businesses.
+But when confronted with the question of what is the future of chatbots, we can confidently answer that it absolutely will be done.
+Just as with all technology, the price of developing visual chatbots will drop over time and become affordable for all sorts of businesses.

-A Smart Investment for Business Owners
+A Visual Chatbot = The Smart Investment for Business Owners